wallarm/product-documentation/docs/latest/admin-en/installation-kubernetes-en.md

-# Installation in the Kubernetes cluster
+# Installing NGINX Ingress Controller with integrated Wallarm services

+These instructions provide you with the steps to deploy the Wallarm Ingress controller to your K8s cluster using Helm.

 ## Requirements

-* Kubernetes platform version 1.21 and lower
+* Kubernetes platform version 1.19-1.23
 * [Helm](https://helm.sh/) package manager
-* Compatibility of your services with the official [NGINX Ingress Controller](https://github.com/kubernetes/ingress-nginx) version 0.26.2
+* Compatibility of your services with the [Community NGINX Ingress Controller](https://github.com/kubernetes/ingress-nginx) version 1.1.1 or lower
 * Access to the account with the **Administrator** or **Deploy** role and two‑factor authentication disabled in Wallarm Console for the [EU Cloud](https://my.wallarm.com/) or [US Cloud](https://us1.my.wallarm.com/)
 * Access to `https://api.wallarm.com:444` for working with EU Wallarm Cloud or to `https://us1.api.wallarm.com:444` for working with US Wallarm Cloud
 * Access to `https://charts.wallarm.com` to add the Wallarm Helm charts.
 Ensure the access is not blocked by a firewall